About Tsubion and Me

 A Ray of Light

-So Hav became my goto solution when faced with the "Yeah, that's your name, but what do we call you?" dilemna which was always unfailingly followed by the inevitable "have or have not" joke which of course doesn't really amount to a joke for anyone with a developed sense of humour beyond that of a five year old.
+So Hav became my go to solution when faced with the "Yeah, that's your name, but what do we call you?" dilemma which was always unfailingly followed by the inevitable "have or have not" joke which of course doesn't really amount to a joke for anyone with a developed sense of humor beyond that of a five year old.
 And yet most adults I encountered still felt kind of clever saying it nonetheless as if they were the first to have ever uttered such comic genius.
 Sometimes you just can't avoid the brilliance of others however hard you try.

 Long before Javier Bardem had become the most famous Javier known to man and many a woman, I had heard of Javier Mariscal, a well known artist and designer from Barcelona.
 It was only natural that he would be my first other prominent Javier since I had chosen to study art and design myself.

-More and more for me personally, I was looking at using a distinctive brand name that would encompass all my writing efforts whether they be science fiction and fantasy novels or articles on the state of technological transformation of life in the real world.
+More and more for me personally, I was looking at using a distinctive brand name that would encompass all my writing efforts whether they be science fiction and fantasy novels or articles on the state of life in the real world.

 For example, I ditched social media when I'd had enough.
 And I mean... all social media.
 I use Youtube but I don't have an account with Google and therefore can't comment etc. Once you let go, you let go, and it feels great.
 It's liberating and I will never go back.

 That doesn't mean that others can't share my stuff on social media if they so wish.
 My marketing strategy boils down to word of mouth, blogging about relevant topics to drive traffic to Tsubion.com, and staying in touch with fans via a monthly newsletter.
-That means that all my writing will be available for free here on this blog supported by donations and other monetisation.
+That means that most of my writing will be available for free here on this blog supported by donations, monthly subs, and merchandise.

 Here's how you can be a hero: